 Minor.
 In addition to academic majors, the university offers a number of minors.
-These minors are sets of courses, totaling a minimum of 12 semester units, including a minimum of 6 upper-division residence units.
+A minor is a formal set of courses in a designated subject area distinct from a student's major.
+The intent of a minor is to provide a condensed and cohesive academic experience, in addition to a major.
+Minors consist of a minimum of 12 semester units, at least 6 of which must be upper-division residence units.
 Minors must be completed with a minimum GPA of 2.0.
-Minors offered by academic departments
+Minors offered by academic departments and programs are listed on the Degree Programs page.
+Detailed